0xPolygon/polygon-cli/cmd/loadtest/usage.md

 - `7` will run an ERC721 test which will mint an NFT over and over again.
 - `i` will call the increment function repeatedly on the load test contract.
 It's a minimal example of a contract call that will require an update to a contract's storage.
 - `r` will call any of th eother modes randomly.
-- `s` is used for Avail / Eth to store random data in large amounts.
+- `s` is used to store random data in large amounts.
 - `l` will call a smart contract function that runs as long as it can, based on the block limit.

 The default private key is: `42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa`.
 We can use `wallet inspect` to get more information about this address, in particular its `ETHAddress` if you want to check balance or pre-mine value for this particular account.